-If the Board grants the summary suspension of a nurse’s license; the nurse must immediately cease providing care as nurse.
+If the Board grants the summary suspension of a nurse’s license, the nurse must immediately cease providing care as a nurse.
 A hearing will then be scheduled (within 60 days) in front of an Administrative Law Judge at the Arizona Office of Administrative Hearings.

 Filing an Appeal after a Nursing Board Meeting

-One thing for an advanced practice nurse to consider is How a Practice Restriction Could Cost an Arizona Nurse Practitioner Their DEA Registration.
-If an Arizona nurse practitioner is placed on probation by the Arizona Board of Nursing the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.
+An advanced practice nurse must consider how a Practice Restriction Could Cost an Arizona Nurse Practitioner Their DEA Registration.
+Suppose the Arizona Board of Nursing has placed an Arizona nurse practitioner on probation.
+In that case, the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.

-These restrictions are generally reported to the Drug Enforcement Agency (“DEA”).
+These restrictions are generally reported to the Drug Enforcement Administration (“DEA”).
 The DEA may deny, suspend or revoke a practitioner’s DEA registration for the following reasons:

 - Excluded from participation in Medicare or Medicaid programs